geeky4dev/solar-ai-designer/README.md

 Open your browser at:
 👉 http://localhost:3000

-🎯 Usage
+🎯 Usage:
 🏡 Use the Solar Design Assistant form to generate solar system recommendations based on your location, area, and energy consumption.
 🤖 Chat with the AI assistant for solar tips and info.